unification-com/docs/src/mainchain/partials/prerequisites.md

 `git` and `make` are required dependencies for building. `curl` and/or `wget` are recommended, and `jq` is useful for quickly looking up values in, for example `genesis.json`

-These can all be installed via your package manager:
+These can all be installed via your package manager, for example:

 ```bash
 sudo apt-get install git curl wget make jq